laoer536/minipp/README.md

 })
 ```

-Of course, you can also use it globally.
+You can also install it globally:

 ```shell
 npm install minipp -g
 ```
-But don't forget to create `minipp.config.ts` in the root directory of the target project.
+Don't forget to create `minipp.config.ts` in the target project's root directory.

 ## Usage

-### Basic Usage (execute in project root directory)
+### Basic Usage (Run in the project root)
 ```bash
 minipp
 ```